Best Freshwater Fish for Beginners: Species Guide, Care Tips & Tank Setup

 • Activity pattern: Active during daylight hours so you can actually enjoy them

 The Spruce Pets identifies guppies, platies, corydoras, and tetras as the top beginner-friendly freshwater fish — all of which check every box above [1].
+This aligns with data from the American Pet Products Association, which reports freshwater fish as the most commonly kept aquatic pet in U.S. households, with an estimated 12.5 million freshwater fish owners as of 2023–2024 [2].

 Pro Tip: Always research a fish's adult size before purchasing.
 That adorable 1-inch fish at the pet store may reach 12 inches within a year and start predating its tankmates.